quiltdata/quilt/docs/advanced-features/s3-prefix-permissions.md

 [with the Quilt Catalog Admin Panel](../catalog/Admin.md#users-and-roles)

-* Provided that you use roles created in the Quilt Catalog Admin Panel **you do not need to and should not** insert a trust relationship into your roles by hand.
+* Provided that you use roles created in the Quilt Catalog Admin Panel **you do not need to, and should not,** insert a trust relationship into your roles by hand.

-> In certain rare circumstances (e.g. upgrading from older stacks for cross-account role assumption) if Quilt is not working as expected __you can rename, remove, or add a Quilt managed role__ in order to force the Quilt Stack to update its permissions state.
+> In certain rare circumstances (e.g. upgrading from an older Quilt stack for cross-account role assumption) if Quilt is not working as expected __you can rename, remove, or add a Quilt managed role__ in order to force the Quilt stack to update its permissions state.

 ## Example